karthikv2k/CarND-LaneLines-P1/writeup.md

 3. Doesn't do well with curved lanes as basic approach is to fit a line not a curve
 4. Whenever there are cars nearby, it introduces lot of line segments that makes finding lane lines difficult
 5. Speed of this algorithm is not so good, getting only 7-11 frames per second

+Problem with concrete roads.

 ![][concrete_roads]

+Problem with nearby cars.

 ![][problem_with_nearby_cars]

 ### Possible improvements